percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 # Overview

-This specification defines a way for the server in a DTLS-SRTP negotiation, see (#dtls-srtp-kt), to provide an ekt\_key to the client during the DTLS handshake.
-The ekt\_key can be used to encrypt the SRTP master key that is used to encrypt the media sent by the endpoint.
-This specification also defines a way to send the encrypted SRTP master key along with the SRTP packet, see (#srtp_ekt).
-Endpoints that receive this and know the ekt\_key can use the ekt\_key to decrypt the SRTP master key which can then be used to decrypt the SRTP packet.
+This specification defines a way for the server in a DTLS-SRTP negotiation, see (#dtls-srtp-kt), to provide an EKTKey to the client during the DTLS handshake.
+The EKTKey thus obtained can be used to encrypt the SRTP master key that is used to encrypt the media sent by the endpoint.
+This specification also defines a way to send the encrypted SRTP master key (with the EKTKey) along with the SRTP packet, see (#srtp_ekt).
+Endpoints that receive this and know the EKTKey can use the EKTKey to decrypt the SRTP master key which can then be used to decrypt the SRTP packet.

 One way to use this is described in the architecture defined